02bwilson/CSharp-IP-Pinger/README.md

 > Little C# IP Pinger made in 5 minutes in C#.
 May add more customizations like visual output, change packet size, pings sent.

-> Catches Argument Null Exceptions so program is less likely to crash in attemp an invalid ip is inputted.
+> Catches Argument Null Exceptions so program is less likely to crash in attempt an invalid ip is inputted.